simplificator/sitincator/README.md

     npm install

 - Follow the instructions above (`Installation on the Raspberry Pi -> Configuration`).
 Before starting the application, start webpack (note that this process is blocking, you could also start it in the background): `npm run watch`
+- During development, start the application by calling `npm start`

 #### Local Production Environment